jlbelanger/galleri/README.md

 yarn start
 ```

-In the project folder, run:
+In another window, in the project folder, run:

 ``` bash
 yarn start